Skip to main content

 Publish the Assistant

-Publishing is required to share the assistant with other users.
-For testing only, skip to Configure the BotKit SDK.
-For publishing steps, see Publishing Your Assistant.
+You must publish the assistant to share with other users.
+See Publishing your App.
+To just test, skip to Configure the BotKit SDK.
 After publishing, deploy in the Admin Console:

 • Enterprise Users — Go to Bots Management > Enterprise Bots, click Ellipses > Manage bot tasks, select all tasks, and assign via Bot & task assignments.